 The language test consists of a one-hour multiple choice computer-based test which assesses a candidate’s knowledge of one of the two official languages of NATO (English/French), assigning scores ranging from level 0 (complete beginner) to level 5 (bilingual).

 The interview is conducted by an Interview Panel, made up of an average of 5 members/observers.
-In general, the panel is composed of a Chairman from the Division where the vacancy exists.
+In general, the panel is composed of a Chairman from the hiring Division.
 In addition, there is another member from a different Division and possibly a further representative from the Division concerned.
-In addition, a member of Human Resources participates.
-An observer from the Staff Association attends, and there may also be a Secretary to the Panel, whose role is to take notes during the interviews and write the report after the interviews.
-The normal procedure is for the Chairman or the member representing HR to introduce the candidate to the other members of the Panel, and then to invite the candidate to briefly describe his/her background and qualifications (in English or French, according to personal choice).
+A member of Human Resources participates, as well as an observer from the Staff Association.
+There may also be a Secretary to the Panel, whose role is to take notes during the interviews and write the report after the interviews.
+The normal procedure is for the Chairman or the member representing HR to introduce the candidate to the other members of the Panel, and then to invite the candidate to briefly describe his/her background and qualifications.
 The interview then proceeds with each member asking questions and opening up a dialogue with the candidate.
 Due attention is given to the two official languages of the Organization and the candidate’s command of these.
 The candidate has an opportunity at the end of the interview session to ask questions about the content of the job and the work environment.
-The interview lasts, on average, approximately one hour.
-All questions related to the recruitment process can be asked to the Recruitment Service assistants after the interview.
+The interview lasts, on average, one hour.
+All questions related to the recruitment process can be asked to the Recruitment Service assistants either before or after the interview.

-Once all the interviews have been completed, a report will be written and signed by all the members of the interview panel, with a recommendation.
-A high-level committee (called the Establishment Committee), composed of senior management (which usually meets once per month) will review the report and make a recommendation to the Secretary General.
+Once all the interviews have been completed, a report bearing a recommendation will be written and signed by all the members of the interview panel.
+A high-level committee (called the Establishment Committee, composed of senior management), which usually meets once per month, will review the report and make a recommendation to the Secretary General.
 He will then decide whom he wishes to appoint to this position.
-This process takes, on average, approximately six weeks.
+This process takes, on average, six weeks.

 As soon the Secretary General’s decision is known, the Recruitment Service will inform all the candidates of the outcome of their application.
 No indication concerning the final decision can be given beforehand, as the decision of the Secretary General cannot be pre-empted.

-Once all the interviews have been completed, a report will be written and signed by the members of the interview panel, with a recommendation.
-The report is then submitted to the DASG for Human Resources for his/her approval.
+Once all the interviews have been completed, a report bearing a recommendation will be written and signed by the members of the interview panel.
+The report is then submitted to the Deputy Assistant Secretary General for Human Resources for his/her approval.
 As soon as it is approved, the Recruitment Service will inform the candidates of the outcome of their application.
-This process takes, on average, approximately four weeks.
+This process takes, on average, four weeks.
 No indication concerning the final decision can be given beforehand.

 Following the approval by the Secretary General of the revised language policy, an implementing directive (PDF/54Kb) was developed for the International Staff with effect from 16 June 2011.

-Candidates applying for posts of the NATO International Staff are invited to consult the equivalence table (PDF/19Kb) between the NATO IS language levels and international standards of language certification.
+Candidates applying for posts of the NATO International Staff are invited to consult the equivalence table (PDF/11Kb) between the NATO IS language levels and international standards of language certification.

 If you are the selected candidate, you will receive a letter informing you that it is the intention of the Organization to give further consideration to your application.
 However, it is also mentioned that you should take no action to leave your current employment, as the appointment is subject to the satisfactory completion of your file.
 There is no guarantee that you will be recruited.